LauraBang22/cds-language-exam/Assignments/Assignment4/README.md

 I have also created a ```requirements.txt``` and a ```setup.sh``` file for you to run, for the setting up a virtual environment to run the code in.
 And I  have created ```run.sh``` scripts to run the code from.

 ### Data
 The data I have used in this assignment, is the scripts for all seasons of the TV show Game of Thrones, which can be found [here](https://www.kaggle.com/datasets/albenft/game-of-thrones-script-all-seasons).
-You'll need to download it into the ```in``` folder in this repository.
 You'll need to download the dataset and unpack it.
 When you unpack it you have a folder called **archive**, within that folder is a file.
 That is the file you need to move it to the ```in``` folder in this repository.

-The model I have used to train the data is the model called **emotion-english-distilroberta-base** , which you can find more information about [here](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base).
+The model I have used in the code is the model called **emotion-english-distilroberta-base** , which you can find more information about [here](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base).
+The model can be used to classify the emotion of text.

 ### Reproducebility
 For this code to work, you need to be placed in the **Assignment4** folder in your terminal.